 Evil drives us toward God.

-We talk of the problem of evil in terms of fairness and justice.
+We talk about the problem of evil in terms of fairness and justice.
 However, we should ask ourselves the same type of question C.S.
 Lewis asked himself: Where do we get these ideas of fair and unfair, justice and injustice?

 We certainly do not get them from nature.
 In nature, the strong eat the weak.
 In nature, the rule is to adapt or die.
 In nature, physical violence is the way of survival, struggle is the way of life, and extinction is the way of death.
 There is nothing fair about nature, at least not in any sense that can ease the human conscience (or stomach).